denoland/manual/getting_started/configuration_file.md

 working directory (or parent or ancestor of your CWD).
 To manually tell Deno to use a specific configuration file pass `--config path/to/file.json` flag.

+> ⚠️ Starting with Deno v1.22 you can disable automatic detection of the
+> configuration file, by passing `--no-config`.

 Note that using a configuration file is not required now, and will not be required in the future.
 Deno still works best with the default options and no configuration file.
 All options specified in the configuration file can also be